ga-wdi-lessons/ruby-immutability/readme.md

 We know the keys for each of these hashes will be the exact same.
 So rather than instantiate these keys as strings and devote a location in memory to each of them -- which could end up totaling in the hundreds! -- why not just use symbols?
 * If each instructor has the same three keys, we only need three memory locations to store them.

-> AM: Include exercise to test Symbol understanding?

 ### Further Reading

 * [Freezing String Literals and Constants in Ruby](http://josephyi.com/freeze/)
 * [Unraveling String Key Performance in Ruby](http://www.sitepoint.com/unraveling-string-key-performance-ruby-2-2/)
 * [From Ruby Immutability to Functional Programming](http://valve.github.io/blog/2014/07/04/from-object-to-functional-immutability/)

-> AM: Add summary of what is/isn't immutable in both JS and Ruby.